 - 1. Support your child's daily transition to school by sharing information about your child's interests and abilities.
 Keeping the teacher informed of changes and events that might affect your child allows the teacher to be more responsive to your child's needs. - 2.
 Attend family meetings. - 3.
 Return all forms, questionnaires and so on promptly. - 4.
 Attend Family/Teacher conferences in the Fall and Spring semesters. - 5.
 Take time to read the family bulletin board. - 6.
 Check your child's backpack each day. - 7.
-Share some of your talents in your child's class through activities such as: reading or storytelling, cooking, art, music, sewing, crafts, hobbies, your profession, or artifacts from trips you have taken. - 8.
+Share some of your talents in your child's class through activities such as: reading or storytelling, cooking, art, music, sewing, crafts, hobbies, your profession, or artifacts from trips you have taken - 8.
 Share any of your families' cultural traditions, celebrations, or customs. - 9.
 Help prepare snack and enjoy it with your child. - 10.
 Read all the material sent home with your child. - 11.
 Come to play. - 12.
 Help with special events.
-Helping takes many different forms such as preparation of materials at home, making telephone calls, preparing or posting flyers, recruiting other volunteers, collecting donations or prizes, run errands, photography, setup before the event, or clean afterwards. - 13.
-Serve on the Early Childhood Program Advisory Committee. - 14.
-Add to the monthly newsletter or organize it.
+Helping takes many different forms such as preparation of materials at home, making telephone calls, preparing or posting flyers, recruiting other volunteers, collecting donations or prizes, run errands, photography, setup before the event, or clean afterwards.